 During the Han Dynasty, the elegant and dignified hair bun showcased the noble and graceful temperament of women.
 Hairstyles of this period emphasized smooth and harmonious lines, with meticulous attention to detail, presenting a refined and classical charm.

-In the Wei-Jin Period, women's hairstyles embraced a of simplicity and freshness.
+In the Wei-Jin Period, women's hairstyles embraced a sense of simplicity and freshness.
 The hair buns became more straightforward, emphasizing natural charm, often adorned with headbands or hairpins to highlight a playful and lovely aspect.
 During this time, hairstyles focused on comfort and naturalness, reflecting the openness and diversity of Wei-Jin culture.

 The Southern and Northern Dynasties and Sui Dynasty